Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Introduction

 \paragraph{Convex relaxation} Convex relaxation usually replaces the rank constraint of Problem \eqref{opt: mainProblem} with some nuclear norm constraint, such as \cite{srebro2005rank, recht2010guaranteed, candes2009exact, negahban2012restricted, lafond2015low, gunasekar2014exponential, lu2015individualized}.
 We refer readers to \cite[Section 4]{chen2018harnessing} and \cite[Chapter 11]{wainwright2019high} for an overview of this topic.
 Despite the beautiful theory established, first order algorithm suffers from dimensional number of iterations in theory, and full SVD or at least $\bigO(\dm_1\dm_2)$ operations in fulfilling the constraint set $\conset$.

-\paragraph{Burer-Monteiro approach} The perhaps most natural approach is to factor the variable $X=AB$ where $A\in \real^{\dm_1\times r}$ and $B\in \real^{r\times \dm_2}$, then solve Problem \eqref{opt: mainProblem} with respect to variable $A,B$ instead of $X$.
-This approach was first proposed in \cite{burer2003nonlinear} and then gained massive attention \cite{zheng2016convergence,chen2015fast,ha2018equivalence}.
-We refer readers to \cite{chen2018harnessing,chi2019nonconvex} for a more comprehensive treatment.
-Algorithms with quick convergence \cite{chen2015fast,park2018finding,charisopoulos2019low} require initialization close (measured by Frobenius norm) to the ground truth $\truX$ or the optimal solution up to a small fraction of the singular value of $\truX$ to provably work.
-However, effective and effecient initialization is only available for \emph{quadratic} loss.
-On the landscape side, even though various results \cite{ge2017no,zhu2018global, zhang2018primal} show that there is no spurious local minimum for a penalized or constraint version of \eqref{opt: mainProblem} with variable $A,B$.
-Conditions are very stringent: either the loss has to be quadratic, or the condition number $\kappa$ has to be very close to one; otherwise spurious local minima is possible \cite[pp. 3-4]{zhu2018global}.
-Note that neither of the aforementioned conditions is satisfied for the problem of one bit matrix sensing/completion once the $\conset$ is absent as discussed in Section \ref{sec: matrixsensingexponentialfamily} and \ref{sec: matrixCompletionexponentialfamily}.
-Even if it is present, the condition number $\kappa$ won't be close to one for favorable case of one-bit matrix completion, see Section \ref{sec: furhterdisccussionOnConditionNumber} in the appendix for a detailed discussion.
+\paragraph{Burer-Monteiro approach} Another natural approach is to factor the low-rank matrix as $X=AB$, where $A\in \real^{\dm_1\times r}$ and $B\in \real^{r\times \dm_2}$, then solve Problem \eqref{opt: mainProblem} in variables $A,B$ instead of $X$.
+This approach was first proposed in \cite{burer2003nonlinear} and recently gained much attention \cite{zheng2016convergence,chen2015fast,ha2018equivalence}.
+We refer readers to \cite{chen2018harnessing,chi2019nonconvex} for a more comprehensive survey.
+Algorithms with provably quick convergence \cite{chen2015fast,park2018finding,charisopoulos2019low} typically require an initial solution close (measured by Frobenius norm) to the ground truth $\truX$ or the optimal solution up to a small fraction of the singular value of $\truX$.
+However, effective and efficient initialization is only available for the \emph{quadratic} loss problems.
+Another line of work studies the the landscape of a penalized or constrained version of \eqref{opt: mainProblem} with the above variables $A,B$ and characterizes when there is no spurious local minimum \cite{ge2017no,zhu2018global, zhang2018primal}.
+However, the conditions for such results are quite stringent: either the loss is quadratic, or the condition number $\kappa$ must be very close to one; otherwise, spurious local minima may exist \cite[pp. 3-4]{zhu2018global}.
+Note that neither of the aforementioned conditions is satisfied for the problem of one bit matrix sensing/completion if the constraint $X \in \conset$ is absent; we discuss this issue in Sections \ref{sec: matrixsensingexponentialfamily} and \ref{sec: matrixCompletionexponentialfamily}.
+Even with this constraint and for favorable case of one-bit matrix completion, the condition number $\kappa$ may not be close to one, making existing landscape results inapplicable; see Section \ref{sec: furhterdisccussionOnConditionNumber} in the appendix for a detailed discussion.